King Pyrrhus of Epirus

 Anthony de Mello

-More from his book The Heart of the Enlightened
+More in his book The Heart of the Enlightened

 Anthony de Mello (1931-1987) was an Indian Jesuit priest and psychotherapist.
 A spiritual teacher, writer and public speaker, De Mello wrote several books on spirituality and hosted numerous spiritual retreats and conferences.
 He continues to be known for his storytelling, which drew from the various mystical traditions of both East and West.